Shnitselon/shell-L1-template/DEVGUIDE.md

 ```

 #### MapClearTo
 Removes unidirectional mapping.
-This applies for specific src_port and multiple dst_ports.
+This applies to a specific src_port and to multiple dst_ports.

 **Attributes**
 * *SrcPort* - src port address.
 For example ```'192.168.42.240/1/21'```